 With zero emissions at the tailpipe, OEMs already rely on electric vehicles to meet their emission targets.
 But we shouldn’t forget that electricity still has a CO2 cost and that greater fuel efficiency will be needed to extend EV battery range.

-Car manufacturers are realizing that tires may be one of the biggest factors when it comes to CO2 emissions and battery range.
+Car manufacturers are realizing that tires may be one of the biggest factors when it comes to reducing CO2 emissions and extending battery range.

 To compensate with added weight and torque in EVs, tires need lower rolling resistance and more durability just to match the fuel efficiency and lifetime of their ICE counterparts.
 Durability is also an issue when it comes to reducing pollution from tire and road wear particles.